 - Sun altitude: a negative value indicates that the event occurs at night.
 Only applicable to lunar events.

-- Illuminated/In shadow: whether the ISS will be visible as a bright source of light or a dark silhouette.
-Only applicable to lunar events, since the station is obviously always illuminated from the opposite side during solar transits, making it appear dark from the observer's point of view.
+- Illuminated/In shadow: whether the satellite will be visible as a bright source of light or a dark silhouette.
+Only applicable to lunar events, since satellites are obviously always illuminated from the opposite side during solar transits, making them appear dark from the observer's point of view.

 The illustration below provides a visual representation of some observational parameters.
 Click to enlarge.

 Due to various orbital inclinations, transits of various satellites can be observed from different latitude regions across the world.

 Hubble Telescope has the lowest orbital inclination of all three satellites available in Transit Finder (28.5° as of September 2021), which means it is only observable from tropical and sub-tropical regions.
 On the other hand, the ISS reaches latitudes as far as 51.5°, making it visible from nearly all inhabited places on Earth.
 Tiangong is somewhat in between with an inclination of 41.5°.